Why Mosquito Problems Peak in July for Wilmington-Area Homes

 • Standing water has supported repeated breeding cycles

-• Warm evenings keep mosquitoes active for longer periods
+• Warm evenings keep mosquitoes active later into the night

-What homeowners experience in July is often the result of mosquito activity that has been building for months.
+What homeowners experience in July is usually the result of mosquito activity that has been building for months.

-A mosquito's life cycle is relatively short, allowing populations to expand rapidly during favorable weather.
+A mosquito's life cycle is short, which allows populations to expand fast during favorable weather.

 Throughout late spring and early summer: